Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Introduction and summary

-\subparagraph{\nameref{app-hbdy}.} By a result of Giansiracusa \cite[Theorem~A]{giansiracusa} there is a canonical map $\mathbb{L}U\framed\to\Hbdyg$ from the derived modular envelope of $\framed$ to the modular operad of handlebodies (the subscript `a' indicates the restriction to certain allowed handlebodies used in \cite{giansiracusa}: the closed three-dimensional ball and the disk are excluded).
-This map is an isomorphism between connected components and a homotopy equivalence on all connected components except for the one of the solid closed torus.
-By means of Theorem~\ref{thmcycle2} we may now prove that a balanced braided Grothendieck-Verdier category leads to a consistent system of handlebody group representations: \begin{reptheorem}{thmmainbalancedbraidedcalc2}[combined with Theorem~\ref{thmmainbalancedbraidedcalc1}] Let $\cat{C}$ be a balanced braided Grothendieck-Verdier category in $\Fin$ with dualizing object $K$.
+\subparagraph{\nameref{app-hbdy}.} By a result of Giansiracusa \cite[Theorem~A]{giansiracusa} there is a canonical map from the modular envelope of $\framed$ to the modular operad $\hbdyg$ of handlebodies (the subscript `a' indicates the restriction to certain allowed handlebodies used in \cite{giansiracusa}: the three-dimensional ball and the three-dimensional ball with one embedded disk are excluded).
+On the level of topological modular operads, this map is an isomorphism between connected components and a homotopy equivalence on all connected components except for the one of the solid closed torus.
+By means of Theorem~\ref{thmcycle2} we may now prove that a ribbon Grothendieck-Verdier category leads to a consistent system of handlebody group representations: \begin{reptheorem}{thmmainbalancedbraidedcalc2}[combined with Theorem~\ref{thmmainbalancedbraidedcalc1}] Let $\cat{C}$ be a ribbon Grothendieck-Verdier category in $\Fin$ with dualizing object $K$.
 For integers $g,n \ge 0$ and any family $X_1,\dots,X_n \in \cat{C}$ of objects in $\cat{C}$, the finite-dimensional morphism space

-defined using the canonical coend $\mathbb{F}=\int^{X\in\cat{C}}X\otimes DX$ ($D$ is the duality functor of $\cat{C}$) comes naturally with an action of the handlebody group, i.e.\ the mapping class group of the handlebody of genus $g$ and $n$ boundary components, whenever $(g,n)\neq (1,0)$.
+defined using the canonical coend $\mathbb{F}=\int^{X\in\cat{C}}X\otimes DX$ ($D$ is the duality functor of $\cat{C}$) comes naturally with an action of the handlebody group, i.e.\ the mapping class group of the handlebody of genus $g$ and $n$ embedded disks in the boundary, whenever $(g,n)\neq (1,0)$.
 The vector spaces \eqref{eqnvgn} behave locally under the sewing of handlebodies.
 More explicitly, there are canonical isomorphisms